Written by a F.A.B.U. contributor

 Push yourself and keep going.
 Prove to yourself that you can do it.
 Don't get stuck too much in your head.
 Sometimes, we think a problem is a bigger deal than it actually is.

-Recognize what the problem is and what steps you can take to make sure it doesn't happen again.
+Recognize the problem and what steps you can take to make sure it doesn't happen again.

 Ask yourself: Were you responsible for the outcome?
-Maybe you didn't put in the effort as much as you should have?
+Maybe you didn't put as much effort in as you should have?

 Don't be afraid to ask for help if you need it or try to find a different route to solve the problem.
 Whatever the case is, reflect on what happened and learn from it.